aristanetworks/anta/docs/faq.md

     <user>	hard	nofile	<value>
     ```
     The `user` is the one with which the ANTA process is started.
     The `value` is the new hard limit.
 The maximum value depends on the system.
-A hard limit of 32768 is a good standard configuration.
+A hard limit of 16384 should be sufficient for ANTA to run in most high scale scenarios.
 After creating this file, log out the current session and log in again.

 ## `Timeout` error in the logs